 Mango is a stone fruit that grows in tropical regions.
 It is native to South Asia.
-Nowadays, they are also cultivated in the southern American tropical regions.
+Nowadays, they are also cultivated in the South American tropical regions.

-There are different types of peaches available during the peach season, which is during summer.
-The different types are related to size, flavor, juiciness, taste.
+Different types of peaches are available during the peach season, which is during summer.
+The different types are related to size, flavor, juiciness, and taste.

-Even though both are seasonally available.
-Peach is cheaper than mango, this is due to its distribution in nearly most types of regions.
+Even though both are seasonally available, peach is cheaper than mango, and this is due to its distribution in nearly most types of regions.

-Mangos can be used in a variety of ways through different cultures.
-In Bangladesh, unripe mangos are pickled.
-They are also used in Indian cuisine for main course preparations.
-Mangos are made into jam, compotes, dried squeeze to juice, and eaten raw.
+Mangoes can be used in a variety of ways by different cultures.
+In Bangladesh, unripe mangoes are pickled.
+In Indian cuisine, they are used for main course preparations.
+Mangoes can also be made into jam, compotes, dried, squeezed to juice, and eaten raw.

 Peach is eaten raw, made into compote, dried, and squeezed into juice.
 Peach is less versatile in its usage in the culinary world.

-In this section of the article, we are going to compare the nutritional content between mango and peach based on 100g of each.
+In this article section, we will compare the nutritional content between raw mango and raw yellow peach, based on 100g of each.
 It is important to note that they are both mostly made up of water.
-Peach contains more water than mango.
+Peach contains slightly more water than mango.

 Peach is lower in calories compared to mango.
 However, both are considered low-calorie foods.